 Believe it or not, these ethereal clusters of amethyst are actually made from soap!
 The first time I saw this technique being used was in a DIY video on Youtube.
-I was totally mesmerized, and knew that I was going to have to try it out.
+I was totally mesmerized by the concept of Amethyst Soap Gems, and knew that I was going to have to try it out.

 By the way, these soaps have been a big hit with everyone I have gifted them to.
 They make excellent holiday or birthday presents, and making them in six bar batches makes them super easy to stock up on.

 While this project can be a tad time consuming, the method is surprisingly easy, and very forgiving!
 The crystals actually look better when they are cut a little differently every time so you don’t have to worry too much about keeping your technique consistent.
 You can just slice away – happily embracing any imperfections.

 If you’d like to see this project in action, check out this video tutorial from mimi’z world on Youtube.